nikanikachan/Proof_of_Authority_Blockchain/README.md

 ### 3. Initialize the two nodes:

-Open a new gitbash screen and start initializing your two nodes by writing the following code.
+Open a new gitbash screen and start initializing your two nodes by writing the following code one after the other.

 ```
     // Initialize